shawnnn3di/AdaMeZO/README.md

 # AdaMeZO

-This is the official implementation of the paper: AdaMeZO: Adam-style Zeroth-Order Optimizer for LLM Fine-tuning Without Maintaining the Moments.
-This implementation is heavily based on \url{MeZO}{https://github.com/princeton-nlp/mezo}.
+This is the official implementation of the paper: [AdaMeZO: Adam-style Zeroth-Order Optimizer for LLM Fine-tuning Without Maintaining the Moments](https://arxiv.org/abs/2605.00650).
+This implementation is heavily based on [MeZO](https://github.com/princeton-nlp/mezo).
 We are grateful to their fantastic work.

 # Usage